 Grand Forks Area Office

 North Dakota District Office

 Eric Giltner has been a Business Development Specialist and the Grand Forks area manager for the U.S. Small Business Administration since 1998, having formerly been assistant to the dean of the UND College of Business and Public Administration.
-He can be reached at email@example.com.
+He received his B.S.
+Degree in Geological Engineering and his Master's Degree in Business Administration from the University of North Dakota.
+Eric can be reached at email@example.com.

 Other Marketing Articles from the North Dakota District Office